The Top Four Ways To Fill Hot Sauce Bottles

 - Very expensive

-- Complex designs means more points of failure and more parts to wash
+- Complex designs mean more points of failure and more parts to wash

 - Requires additional equipment to operate